mohamedahmadianzade/coinHavenSubmission/auth/rest-api-version/README.md

 We can  restrict user access to another service by adding JWT Guard to thier related actions.

+### token
+All generated tokens are stored in database and with each new token generation,old token related to that user will be expired

+In verifing Process, there is 3 step3

+1- check the token signature

+2- decode the token and extract information from that

+3- check the expiration of token stored in database
 ## Logging
 For loggin user activity, we can implement it in many places in the project based our need. for example, it can be implemented in